hallsamir14/Email_Service/README.md

 ### Key Components:

-- **Kafka Producer**: The application emits email-related events (e.g., user sign-up, purchase completed) to Kafka topics.
+- **Kafka Producer**: An API for the kafka producer, implemented by the user application, emits messages of events to assigned topic.
 - **Kafka Broker**: Kafka brokers manage the storage and retrieval of event data, ensuring high throughput and fault tolerance.
-- **Kafka Consumer**: The email service acts as a Kafka consumer, listening to relevant topics for email events.
-When an event is received, the service processes the event and sends the corresponding email.
+- **Kafka Consumer**: The email service will use the confluent kafka consumer api to read and process messages from kafka topic.
+The nature of the email to be sent will be based on how consuumer processor processes the message.
+The power to parameterize the processing of messages by consumer processor is with the user.

 ### Application High-Level Flow: